DJ-Ben-DJB/PRD-LRP-PD-DOCS/docs/Medical-Guide/index.md

 ---

 {: .highlight }
-> Don't forget, you can use the search function above to find items quickly if you are in a hurry
+> **NOTE:** Don't forget, you can use the search function above to find items quickly if you are in a hurry